 Growers have turned off the irrigation water and the garlic hollow stems are drying, nodding, and folding over on themselves.
 They knock and rattle in summer thermals.

-As you drive down 99, somewhere between Manteca and Madera, you will smell a garlic processing plant in full swing.
-And if it is just before lunch, you will long for a plate of spaghetti or a strong salsa or some chimmichuri sauce as your stomach begins to growl.
+This time of the year, the roads are littered with ragtag pieces of translucent skin that have skittered from transport cages.
+You will become mesmerized as they swoop and swirl in each traffic vortex.
+And as you drive down Highway 99, somewhere between Manteca and Madera, you will smell a garlic processing plant in full swing.
+If it is just before lunch, you will long for a plate of spaghetti or salsa or chimmichuri sauce as your stomach begins to growl.